Skip to main content

 What to do:

-• Ensure that the public certificate that matches the private key used to sign the JWT is registered in your application’s configuration in the Partner Dashboard.
+• Ensure that the public certificate that matches the private key used to sign the JWT is registered in your application’s configuration in the Partner Portal.

 Userinfo endpoint